odoo/documentation/accounting/others/adviser/budget.rst

 some Invoices and Vendors Bills.

 .. tip::

-	if you use analytical accounts remember that you need to specify the account in the invoice and / or purchase line.
+   If you use analytical accounts remember that you need to specify the account in the invoice and/or purchase line.

 .. seealso::

-	for more information about booking invoices and purchase orders see:
+   For more information about booking invoices and purchase orders see :doc:`../../receivables/customer_invoices/overview`

-	* :doc:`../../receivables/customer_invoices/overview`

 Go back in the budget list and find the Smith Project.